horrion/ZippyClippy-Azure-Functions/README.md

 - Azure funtions core tools (install: `brew tap azure/functions` then `brew install azure-functions-core-tools`)

 ### Windows

 - [Visual Studio](https://visualstudio.microsoft.com/vs/)

 ## Getting Started
 Currently Windows 10 and macOS 10.14 are supported.
 To get started, clone or download this repository.

 ## Azure function

 [Click here](./AzureFunction/ZippyClippy) to find the function written in Python3.

 There are two ways to complete this workshop: you can build a function from scratch or you can **deploy** the existing function if you'd like to get get going quickly.
 If you're attending one of my workshops, please **start from scratch**.

+### API Documentation

+If you're using the Azure function provided in this repository, you'll have to supply REST API with the following data for it to work:

+Parameters

+- fileName (a string such as "testfile")
+- fileNameExtension (a string such as "png" or "wav")

+Body

+- a binary file

 ### Start from scratch

 #### Mac

 Make sure all required software is downloaded and installed.
 Next, open Terminal and `cd` to the correct directory.
 Then paste the following command.
 Make sure to replace `<FunctionAppName>` with your own function app name.
 We'll use `ZippyClippy` as a function app name in my workshop.
 `func init <FunctionAppName> --worker-runtime python`